dfe-analytical-services/hackathon-2025-llm-stats-qa/narrative_section/ebacc_summary_cleaned.md

 | --- | --- | --- | --- | --- | --- | --- |
 | Girls-Boys | 0.36 | 0.38 | 0.44 | 0.52 | 0.52 | 0.48 |

-The data shows that girls have consistently higher percentages of EBacc entry and higher average EBacc APS scores than boys.
+The data shows that girls have consistently higher percentages of pupils entering the EBacc and higher average EBacc APS scores than boys across all available years.
+The gap in the percentage of pupils entering the EBacc between girls and boys has remained relatively stable, ranging from 8.0 to 11.6 percentage points.
+The gap in average EBacc APS scores has also remained relatively stable, ranging from 0.36 to 0.52 points.

 ### EBacc entry and achievement by Ethnicity Major
+The following tables show the EBacc entry and achievement rates for different ethnic groups over time.

 #### Percentage of pupils entering the EBacc
 | Ethnicity Major | 202324 | 202223 | 202122 | 202021 | 201920 | 201819 |